Cali Birding Tour in Colombia

 - Laundry and room service

-- Medical expenses not covered for healthcare insurance
+- Medical expenses not covered by healthcare insurance

 - Items of personal nature